 Students are expected to attend all classes in person.
+If students do not attend class regularly, their grades may be affected.
 Video recordings or use of the Zoom software for local residents is not intended to replace actual attendance in onsite courses and should not be regarded as such.
 Students who enroll in onsite courses should make every effort to attend and participate fully in all class meetings during each module.
 If a student must miss a class, he or she may maintain good standing in the course with one absence upon successfully completing the make-up procedures.
 A second absence will result in course failure.